Asa2468/DrumStruck/README.md

 ## Project Structure

-- `index.html:` The main HTML file containing the structure of the DrumStruck application.
+- `index.html:` The main HTML file containing the structure of the Drum Struck application.
 - `styles/:` Directory containing CSS files for styling the application.
-- `sounds/:` Folder to store drum sounds used in the application.
+- `audio/:` Folder to store drum sounds used in the application.
 - `scripts/:` Directory containing JavaScript files for the functionality of DrumStruck.
 <br>

-## Customization - Please do so locally
+## Customization

-Feel free to customize DrumStruck according to your preferences:
+Feel free to customize Drum Struck according to your preferences:

 - Modify the content in `index.html` to enhance or personalize the user interface.
 - Update styles in the `styles/` directory to match any design choices you prefer.